 Absolutely.
 When individuals with diabetes eat a better diet, their requirement for insulin decreases, making them need to take medication less often.
-For people with diabetes, doctors recommend a diet with low levels of simple carbohydrates and unhealthy fats.
-Complex carbohydrates take longer to digest, which means they cause blood sugar levels to rise more slowly than simple carbohydrates such as white bread and pasta.
+For people with diabetes, healthcare providers recommend a diet with low levels of simple carbohydrates and unhealthy fats.
+Click the link to learn more about the Nexus Metabolic Health Protocol for nutrition.

 The glycemic index ranks carbohydrates on a scale based on how quickly they raise blood sugar levels.
 Low glycemic index foods, such as whole oats and grains, prompt a more gradual rise in blood sugar, which is better for people with diabetes.
 Eating too many high glycemic index foods has been shown to contribute to increased risk of heart disease, being overweight, poorer diabetes management.